swaptacular/swpt-k8s-config/README.md

 ```

 Now, once team members have pulled the GitOps repository, they can
-import the public GPG key, and configure SOPS:
+import the public PGP key, and configure SOPS:

 ``` console
 $ gpg --import clusters/dev/.sops.pub.asc